satyam22/marvellous/README.md

-# marvellous
+# Marvellous
-Angular 2 app that covers core concept and functionality of angular and socket.io
+Angular2 App that shows data of Marvel heroes and let you share your views on them.App also includes chat portal that lets you create rooms or join existing rooms and have chat with other marvel fans.